walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 The **WeBuild ITB profile checks** workflow runs the runner's unit tests and these profile assertions on relevant PR changes.
 PR runs are strict; a manual run may explicitly disable enforcement.
 Compilation, setup and incomplete report collection always fail.
-The report collector checks the exact ten-check inventory, duplicates and skipped results:
+The report collector checks the exact eleven-check inventory, duplicates and skipped results:

 ```bash